Beatles London

 “The Beatles, we always sat around the studio with these big ideas… we’re going to do the cover and we’re going to go to Egypt, or we’re going into some volcano.
 We’re going to do this big thing, and then, ‘Oh, sod it, let’s just walk across the road.’
 And that’s what we did!”

 As simple a cover as it was, the visual image has left an indelible mark on Beatles fans from generation to generation, with thousands visiting the site every year.
-Here’s some video from the Abbey Road cam which is on 24 hours a day:
+Here’s some video from the Abbey Road live cam which streams 24 hours a day:

 And don’t forget to sign your name on the Abbey Road wall!